 To experience this, I strongly recommend joining a language exchange one evening or staying at a local type of accommodation (known as hospedajes or alojamientos).
 These provide some of the best opportunities to meet Chileans and to experience their incredible friendliness and warmth.

-Chile’s already hitting headlines as one of the top travel destinations for the coming year and I’m definitely in agreement that 2018 is the time to discover the people, culture and outstanding natural places of South America’s most diverse and extraordinary country.
+Chile’s hitting headlines as one of the top travel destinations for the coming year and I’m definitely in agreement that 2019 is the time to discover the people, culture and outstanding natural places of South America’s most diverse and extraordinary country.

 To get planning your trip, access expert travel tips and inspiration by heading over to my collection of articles about Chile or sign up to the Worldly Adventurer newsletter to get updates as I delve into deeper into this country as part of my current guidebook project, Moon Chile.